Mortgage

 No monthly payments

-Loan is canceled after six years
+Loan is canceled after time requirement is met

 Income and purchase price restrictions